rorschach217/palindrome-fun/README.md

 1515 + 5151 = 6666

-# But for sum reason 196 bumber is contravertial. try it in above html
+# But for sum reason 196 bumber is contravertial. try using above code.